yuhung1206/Disease-classification-Using-Spline-Representation-VCG/README.md

 Details of this study please refer to :point_right:	 https://doi.org/10.3390/s20247246

 ## System structure
 This project implement only the latter part of the proposed system.
-(The other part will coming soon)
+(The other part will be added soon)
 ![image](https://user-images.githubusercontent.com/78803926/133741445-52caf121-cc85-43d1-8c57-66cde01d589d.png)